 INDOMITABLE Definition Meaning - Merriam-Webster Indomitable was first used in English as a synonym of wild, describing—appropriately enough—things that cannot be tamed, but over time the wildness associated with indomitable developed into a specific kind of invulnerable strength

-INDOMITABLE Definition Meaning - Dictionary. com Indomitable definition: that cannot be subdued or overcome, as persons, will, or courage; unconquerable See examples of INDOMITABLE used in a sentence
+INDOMITABLE Definition Meaning | Dictionary. com INDOMITABLE definition: that cannot be subdued or overcome, as persons, will, or courage; unconquerable See examples of indomitable used in a sentence